jShaoCX/CarND_Project1/Joe_Shao_P1_Writeup.md

  ![alt text][imageRoadSection]

+ The resulting road pixel averaging looks like the image below:

+  ![alt text][imageRemoveColor_small]

  Ultimately, the flattening of road artifact pixels and image edge pixels did not help the algorithm as much as I thought it would and it made the pipeline much slower because it had to scan half of each frame’s pixels.
 Though, it did prevent some of the frames from drawing lines to follow the shadows created by the center divider and the tree.
 Furthermore, when constraining the slope of the lines to be no less than absolute value of 0.4, the challenge video actually succeeded, though mainly by simply omitting the lines from that particular frame and not actually resolving the image in that frame.

-[White Lane Line Video](https://www.youtube.com/watch?v=5QFGzzh83Ec&feature=youtu.be) [Yellow Lane Line Video](https://www.youtube.com/watch?v=M8MODgdEyAs&feature=youtu.be) [Challenge Video - Jumpy](https://www.youtube.com/watch?v=nUBTyS9HWc8&feature=youtu.be)
+[White Lane Line Video](https://www.youtube.com/watch?v=5QFGzzh83Ec&feature=youtu.be)

+[Yellow Lane Line Video](https://www.youtube.com/watch?v=M8MODgdEyAs&feature=youtu.be)

+[Challenge Video - Jumpy](https://www.youtube.com/watch?v=nUBTyS9HWc8&feature=youtu.be)

 ###2.
 Identify potential shortcomings with your current pipeline